htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   unparseable after certain errors.
   :jira:`476`

+- Fixed a bug where jobs running on Linux machines with cgroups enabled would not count files created in /dev/shm in the MemoryUsage attribute.
+  :jira:`586`

 - Fixed a bug on the Windows platform where *condor_submit* would crash rarely after succesfully submitting a job.
 This caused problems for programs that look at the return status of *condor_submit*, including *condor_dagman*